DMV

 Two people talking

 There’s no way around that – they might.
-We can’t take action on any request unless it is in writing and identifies the person who submits it.
-We’ll avoid naming you if possible, but it is the person’s legal right to know where the request came from if they ask.
+However, we cannot act on any request unless it's in writing and includes the identity of the person making the request.
+We'll try to keep your name confidential if we can, but legally, the person has the right to know the source of the request if they inquire.

 What if I’m a power of attorney or guardian and conservator for my loved one?

-If the person has executed a durable power of attorney that is effective and that designates you as their attorney-in-fact or if you have been appointed by the court as the person’s guardian and conservator, you can surrender their license on their behalf and we will issue them a replacement ID at no cost.
-You just need to bring the original power of attorney or a certified copy of the court’s order authorizing you to act as their guardian and conservator as proof of your authority to act on their behalf.
+If you're designated as a durable power of attorney, or if you're their court-appointed guardian and conservator, you can surrender their license for them.
+We'll then provide a replacement ID at no charge, to the applicant.
+Simply bring the original power of attorney or a certified copy of the court order that authorizes you to act on their behalf as proof of your authority.

 NOT FINDING WHAT YOU NEED?
 WE CAN HELP.